skijl/Programmer-Advices/interview/Java.md

     - Timed-Waiting
 5) Wating State:
     - Join() - thread joined another thread.
-    - Wait() - waiting for the lock of an object whicj runs by another thread
+    - Wait() - waiting for the lock of an object which runs by another thread
 6) Blocked State:
     - When interrupt came and thread is blocked
     - OR